Kalinda Sharma

 Kalinda Sharma (born c.1984) is a fictional character on the CBS television series The Good Wife, portrayed by Archie Panjabi for the first six seasons of the show's run.
 For her performance, Panjabi received three Primetime Emmy Award nominations, winning in 2010, and received one Golden Globe nomination.

 Background

 Little is known of Kalinda's background.
 She worked for State's Attorney Peter Florrick (Chris Noth) for three years prior to the beginning of the show and he fired her after accusing her of working two jobs.
 She's first introduced as an investigator working at Stern, Lockhart & Gardner, and she becomes fast friends with Alicia Florrick.
+Kalinda is trusted implicitly by the firm and frequently takes personally-billed by both Will Gardner and Dianne Lockhart.